fullstackdevlop/react-interview-questions/README.md

 Prop drilling can become a bad pratice in larger and more complex application because it will produce several issues like maintenance & readability issues, reuseablity issues and performance issues.

+### Why to Avoid Prop Drilling?
+In how many ways can avoid Prop Drilling?

+Prop Drilling can lead to several issues, such as code complexity, performance, and scalability of your React applications so we should avoid it.

-We should avoid prop drilling by using advanced technique such as React Context Api or state management libraries like Redux.
+To avoid prop drilling, React provides several advanced technique such as React Context API or state management libraries like Redux.

 ### What are PropTypes in React?

+PropTypes is a built-in internal mechanism in React that used for adding type checking to component props.

+PropTypes help catch bugs early by providing warnings in development if the wrong type of data is passed to a component or if a required prop is missing.

 ### What are predefined PropTypes in React?

-**PropTypes** is React's internal mechanism for adding type checking to component props.

-We can use the **propTypes** for validating any data we are receiving from props including numbers, strings, functions, objects and arrays.

-There are some different type of predefined prop types in React:

-- PropTypes.string
-- PropTypes.number
-- PropTypes.bool
-- PropTypes.func
-- PropTypes.object
-- PropTypes.array
+PropTypes was originally part of the React library but has been moved to a separate package called prop-types since React version 15.5.

+- PropTypes.string: Accepts a string value.
+- PropTypes.number: Accepts a number value.
+- PropTypes.bool: Accepts a boolean value.
+- PropTypes.func: Accepts a function value.
+- PropTypes.array: Accepts an array value.
+- PropTypes.object: Accepts an object value.
+- PropTypes.symbol: Accepts a symbol value.
+- PropTypes.node: Accepts any renderable value (string, number, element, or an array of these types).
+- PropTypes.element: Accepts a React element.
+- PropTypes.instanceOf(ClassName): Accepts an instance of a specific class.
+- PropTypes.oneOf([val1, val2]): Accepts a value from a specified list of allowed values.
+- PropTypes.oneOfType([type1, type2]): Accepts a value of any one of the specified types.
+- PropTypes.arrayOf(type): Accepts an array of a specific type.
+- PropTypes.objectOf(type): Accepts an object with property values of a specific type.
+- PropTypes.shape({key: type}): Accepts an object with specific shape.

-### Why should you Validate Props in React?
+### Why should you validate Props in React?

-Props validation is a tool that will help the developers to avoid future bugs and problems.

-- PropType checking can happen only in development mode, enabling you to catch bugs in your React application before releasing it to the production environment.
-- It makes your code more readable.
+Using PropTypes is optional, but it's highly recommended as it helps catch potential bugs early and makes your code more maintainable.

+In production builds, the PropTypes checks are stripped out to improve performance.

+### Should we use PropTypes with TypeScript?

+When using TypeScript with React, you don't necessarily need to use the built-in prop-types library for type checking, as TypeScript provides its own type system and tooling for static type checking.

 ### What is a Children Prop?